Martin Frýdek: National teams

 Frýdek made 37 appearances for national teams between his debut for Czechoslovakia in 1991 and his final match for the Czech Republic in 1997, scoring four goals along the way.
 He was a participant in the UEFA Euro 1996 where the Czech Republic won the silver medal.
 Frýdek was selected in the starting lineup for the team's opening match at the tournament, against Germany, ahead of Patrik Berger.
 He also represented his country at the 1997 FIFA Confederations Cup in Saudi Arabia, playing in the 2–1 loss against Uruguay.

 Management career

 Frýdek was appointed coach of Vlašim ahead of the 2012–13 season.
 He left his position in April 2013, with the club five points above the relegation zone; he was replaced by former teammate Michal Horňák.
 In June 2016 Frýdek joined Loko Vltavín, he left after four years.
 He left his managerial role at Czech Fourth Division side Český Brod in September 2023 after poor results at the start of the 2023–24 season.
 In June 2024, Frýdek was appointed coach of FK Pšovka Mělník, but after series of poor results at the start of the 2024–25 season, he left the club in November 2024.

+On 16 July 2026, Frýdek was appointed coach of FK Maraton Pelhřimov.